 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A mistaken belief about or interpretation of something:‘people tried to exchange the vouchers under the misapprehension that they were book tokens’
+A mistaken belief about or interpretation of something.‘she must have been laboring under the misapprehension that you are nice’

 misunderstanding, mistake, error, misinterpretation, misconstruction, misreading, misjudgement, misconception, misbelief, miscalculation, confusion, mix-up, the wrong idea, false impression, fallacy, illusion, delusionView synonyms

 - ‘I understand that anglers at this venue are having bother with boaters who seem to be under the misapprehension that the sand bed opposite the Nidd mouth is available for mooring.’

 - ‘The second misunderstanding arises from a misapprehension about an idea we have been studying throughout this book and which we just considered again: the sanctity of life.’

 - ‘Given your political beliefs, I can understand some of the misapprehensions that you suffer from, but some of the statements near the end of your article were so out of touch with the actual facts that I could only read in stunned disbelief.’

 - ‘Thus far, of course, this is all the result of my own misapprehension.’

 - ‘There are no major mistakes or misapprehensions in their knowledge and beliefs about the disease.’